Suggested links

 Unlike other stimulants, the adverse effects of caffeine seldom cause serious health problems on their own.
 However, because of caffeine’s effect on the central nervous system, caffeine can worsen existing mental health issues or impairments.

-For individuals with a past of substance abuse, caffeine may worsen the desire to seek out stimulant drugs like amphetamines.
+For people with a past of substance abuse, caffeine may worsen the desire to seek out stimulant drugs like amphetamines.
 Caffeine withdrawal is a very common condition for individuals who take high doses of caffeine.

 Thankfully, common caffeine withdrawal symptoms like headaches, flu-like symptoms, difficulty concentrating, and drowsiness typically only last a few days.